Evolvee/EvolveSpit/README.md

 # EvolveSpit

-Spitting on Deluxe Edition buyers has never been so easy!
+Automatically /spits on "players" with the Deluxe Edition mount upon targeting them.

 FeelsOkayMan